serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort..BaseBinding+write"></a>

 ##### `baseBinding.write(data)` ⇒ <code>Promise</code>
-Write a number of bytes to the SerialPort This will only be called when there isn't a pending write operation.
+Write a number of bytes to the SerialPort.
+This is only called when there's no pending write operation.

 **Kind**: instance method of [<code>BaseBinding</code>](#module_serialport--SerialPort..BaseBinding)
 **Returns**: <code>Promise</code> - Resolves after the data has been passed to the operating system for writing.
 **Throws**:

-- <code>TypeError</code> When given invalid arguments a TypeError will be thrown.
+- <code>TypeError</code> When given invalid arguments, a TypeError is thrown.

 | Param | Type | Description |